 if you think the two would be a good fit, you can always try to see if the two mesh on a trial basis.
 But, it is important to have a contingency plan if things do not pan out and your cohabitation experiment fails.

 What Are Chinchillas?

 Chinchillas originate from mountainous regions of northern Chile, where they live in large groups of up to 100 in a group.
 As social creatures, they crave company, but usually of their own species.
 Another issue that affects compatibility is that chinchillas are nocturnal creatures, so they need peace and quiet during daylight hours.

-Answer: Cat and chinchillas can coexist peacefully in the same household under some circumstances.
+A cat and a chinchilla can coexist peacefully in the same household under certain circumstances.
 If you already have a cat, you must carefully consider the personality of the cat.
-Many people do have cats and chinchillas, but it works best with mellow cats that don't care much about the chinchilla.
+Many people do have cats and chinchillas, but those owners will tell you that the relationship works best with mellow cats that do not care much about the chinchilla.

-If your cat is more laid back or mellow, or doesn't care much for hunting, then you have a lot better chance of the cat pretty much ignoring the chinchilla, and the chinchilla will likely get used to the cats presence and not be overly stressed.
+If your cat is more laid back or mellow, and it does not care much for hunting, then you have a much better chance of the cat ignoring the chinchilla.
+If the cat ignores the chinchilla then it will likely get used to the cat's presence and not be overly stressed.

-Of course, if you have the space and time, you can make it work even with a hunting cat by always keeping the chinchilla and cat separated (obviously, this requires a lot more care and juggling of pets' needs).
+Of course, if you have the space and time, you can make a hunting cat and docile chinchilla live together by always keeping the chinchilla and cat separated.
+Obviously, this requires a lot more care and juggling of pets' needs.